hanscappelle/anamorphic-desqueeze-android-app/README.md

 - Configuration for export format
 - Also support Video !? (unlikely, would need background processing and what not)

+## Release Info

+- use original release key (package re-used)
+- create an apk (not app bundle yet)
+- create tag on each release

 # Version History

 # 0.1.0